Heart Failure

 Our groundbreaking approaches at UR Medicine Cardiac Care are giving heart failure patients greater hope than ever before.

-We’re the only center in upstate New York to perform heart transplants, with outcomes comparable to the best heart transplant centers in the nation.
+We’re the only center in Upstate New York to perform heart transplants, with outcomes comparable to the best heart transplant centers in the nation.

 We’re one of the five largest VAD programs in the nation.
 Launched in 2001, our program has participated in nearly every major clinical study involving ventricular assist devices.